TelecomParistoc/RobotDriver/README.md

 # Robot drivers #

 A library providing high level access to the robot capabilities.
-This library controls robot's modules over I2C, including an advanced bus ressource sharing mecanism.
+This library controls robot's modules over I2C, and provides an advanced bus ressource sharing mecanism.

 It provides (user space) drivers for :
 * the IMU (BNO055)